 The Walk to Downtown

 With just another five minute walk across the Napa River, you’ll end up at the Riverfront, and the beginning of Downtown Napa.
 Because I’ve been to downtown before, we mainly stayed in the Riverfront area as it was a new area for us to explore.
 There are restaurants, shops, and entertainment venues around, and a quiet rainy morning meant for some fun perusing.
+Make your way to JaM Cellars and Brown Estate for some great wine tasting!

 Maybe it’s because we were fresh from the NVFF and a few culinary demos, but Pamm and I spent a lot of time at the Napa General Store.
 It’s your one-stop-shop, with a specialty boutique, wine bar, and cafe.
 You can find a little gift for those special people on your list, while you have a little lunch prepared by their kitchen.
 We stocked up on some goodies!